joshbegley/nyt-latest/previous.md

 `The government can request the employment eligibility verification forms related to citizenship and immigration status as a matter of course, but Harvard was surprised to receive such a voluminous demand.`\
 https://nytimes.com/2025/07/29/us/politics/harvard-employee-forms-trump-administration.html

-**N.Y.C.
-Mass Shooting Was Nearly Impossible to Prevent, Experts Say**\
+**New York Has Strict Gun Laws.
+A Mass Shooting Showed Their Limits.**\
-`New York City has some of the toughest gun laws in the nation.
-But Monday’s mass shooting showed their limits, security experts said.`\
+`Shootings are down this year in New York City, which has some of the toughest gun laws in the nation.
+But Monday’s mass shooting was nearly impossible to prevent, security experts said.`\
 https://nytimes.com/2025/07/29/nyregion/new-york-gun-laws-shooting.html

 **Arkansas Police Release Photo of ‘Person of Interest’ in Killing of Couple**\